Agapio7/Voice-Clone-Text-to-speech-Synthesis/README.md

 ## Documentation

 This project is about real human voice cloning.
 The main objective of our project to generate deepfake voice similar to original Human voice.Our project can be divided into two parts: **input audio from use** and **clone voice**.
 We have further classified them into seven steps which are given below.
+You can visit this link [voice clone project](https://https://github.com/Hem7513/Voice-Clone-Text-to-speech-Synthesis/blob/master/Text_to_speech_synthesis.ipynb) for more detail.

 Step 1:Import necessary libraries